BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

-* can be configured to use a specific Message Selector to control which messages are returned by including the message selector text as a parameter in the POST request (see [JMSSpec]_ for more information about message selectors).
+* can be configured to use a specific Message Selector to control which messages are returned by including the message selector text as a parameter in the POST request.
+See [JMSSpec]_ for more information about message selectors.

-* has a URL that includes its creation index, i.e, the number of Queue Browsers that the session created prior to this one.

 * returns a set of HJB-encoded JMS messages in the HTTP response on receiving a HTTP POST request to its 'receive' URL.